MarounGrey-Notes/Tech-Interview-Preparation/README.md

 In five years, I see myself as a highly skilled and experienced software engineer.
 My goal is to become an expert full-stack developer, and I plan to achieve this by staying up-to-date with the latest industry trends, attending relevant training and conferences, and actively seeking out new challenges and projects that allow me to develop my skills.

 ### What is your proudest achievements and why is it important?
+In my first job as a web developer, I was tasked with creating an e-commerce website from scratch with a tight deadline.
+Being the only developer in the company, I had to work long hours and research extensively to overcome my experience gaps.
+Despite the challenges, I was able to deliver a fully functional website in just three months.
+The site performed beyond expectations, generating $16,000 in sales during the first two weeks after launch.
+This is important to me because it showed me the importance of dedication and hard work in overcoming obstacles.

 -----------------------------------------------------------------------------------------
 # Tough interview questions